Dodgers 7, Padres 5 – 2024 NLDS Game 1: Shohei & Teoscar come up with the big hits, pen goes 6 shutout

 ======

-Making his MLB playoff debut was Yoshinobu Yamamoto, who started things off like many Dodgers postseasons have recently: like shit.
+Making his MLB playoff debut was Yamamoto, who started things off like many Dodger postseasons have recently: like shit.

-A lead-off single from Luis Arraez was advanced to second on a passed ball that Will Smith missed and then to third on a wild pitch.
+A lead-off single from Luis Arraez was advanced to second on a passed ball that Will Smith just basically missed, and then he got to third on a wild pitch.
 After a walk, he came home on a Jurickson Profar groundout.

-That wasn’t horrible, but hanging a splitter to Manny Machado was, and he hammered it to put the Dodgers in an early 3-0 hole.
+That wasn’t horrible, but hanging a splitter to Manny Machado was, and it was hammered to put the Dodgers in an early 3-0 hole.

 On the other side was Dylan Cease, looking to prevent the Dodgers from getting back into it.
-While he gave up a one-out walk and single, Teoscar Hernandez narrowly avoided a double play and Max Muncy struck out to end the threat.
+While he gave up a one-out walk and single for some trouble, Teoscar only narrowly avoided a double play and Max Muncy struck out to end the threat.

 Good thing Shohei Ohtani exists.